-Glasgow CAN’s new Youth Arts Small Grants scheme is now OPEN for applications.
-The deadline to submit an application is Monday 1st of March 2021 at 5pm.
+Glasgow CAN’s new Youth Arts Small Grants scheme has now CLOSED for applications.
+The deadline to submit an application was Monday 1st of March 2021.

 This scheme is supported by Creative Scotland.

 What is this grant scheme?

 This initiative is led by Creative Scotland, supported by the Scottish Government in response to the Covid-19 pandemic.
 The purpose of this fund is to support organisations such as Glasgow CAN to take ownership of the distribution of funding to meet needs in their sector or locality through empowering freelance youth arts practitioners to deliver activity for the benefit of children and young people.
 In addition, the fund aims to strengthen and broaden organisations’ connections with these practitioners such as our amazing members.

 Glasgow CAN applied to Creative Scotland to be one of the distributing organisations and was successful.
 We awarded grants to freelance members who are members of the PVG scheme and work with children or young people.
 We had a total budget of £20,000 to give out and distributed grants of £500–£2500 directly to freelance artists/creative practitioners, across all artforms, to deliver artist led youth arts activities.
 By artist led, we mean artists take the key lead in the design and delivery of collaborative projects.

 The Youth Arts Small Grants will;

 - Support our freelance members to continue to deliver high-quality, much-needed participatory arts to young people in the communities and settings with which they are already engaged

 - Ensure that some of the most disadvantaged young people in Glasgow can access and participate in creative opportunities at a time when these are being halted or reduced

 - Support freelance practitioners to develop their networks and practice, while being appropriately remunerated